alechp/growbuildserve/content/blog/todoist-label-filter-limitations/index.md

 description: Let's explore the normal flow of importing assets into a directory.
 After, let's look at how this could be improved.
 ---

-# Two Biggest Limitations of Labels & Filters in Todoist

 ## Pain Point

 Sometimes I need to refer to a series of related labels in a filter.
 Let’s imagine that certain tasks you do have to be done in a certain location.